istio/istio.io/content/docs/setup/kubernetes/multicluster-install.md

     $ kubectl config use-context ${CLUSTER_NAME} --kubeconfig=${KUBECFG_FILE}
     ```

-At this point, the remote clusters' `kubeconfig` files have been created in the current dir.
+At this point, the remote clusters' `kubeconfig` files have been created in the current directory.
 The filename for a cluster is the same as the original `kubeconfig` cluster name.

 ## Instantiate the credentials for each remote cluster